-- 2. To enable Bow correction, make sure the Bow slider is enabled (visible by the blue highlight). - 3.
-To perform a symmetric adjustment , make sure the Symmetric slider is set to On (visible by the blue highlight).
+- 2. To enable bow correction, make sure the Bow slider is enabled (visible by the blue highlight). - 3.
+To perform a symmetric adjustment, make sure the Symmetric slider is set to On (visible by the blue highlight).

-Image 8-29: Bow menu - both Bow and Symmetric sliders are set to On
+Image 8-38 Both the Bow and Symmetric sliders are set to on